monesga/obsidian-sigma/README.md

 - Built in scientific functions
 - Control over output number formatting
 - Output in clean HTML tables for easy sharing
-- Syntax coloring for expressions in output
+- Syntax coloring for expressions in output including dark theme
 - Supported on desktop and mobile

 ## Usages